-Within the conditions set forth below, FTA permits the CDTA to use existing contract rights held by another recipient commonly called "piggybacking":
+Within the conditions set forth below, FTA permits CDTA to use existing contract rights held by another recipient commonly called "piggybacking":

-Exercise of Options: The CDTA may use contract options held by another recipient with the following limitations:

-- A) Consistency with the Underlying Contract.
-FTA expects the CDTA to ensure that the terms and conditions of the Option it seeks to exercise are substantially similar to the terms and conditions of the Option as stated in the original contract at the time it was awarded. - B) Price.
-The CDTA may not exercise an Option unless it has determined that the Option price is better than prices available in the market, or that when it intends to exercise the Option, the Option is more advantageous. - C) Awards Treated as Sole Source Procurements.
-The following actions constitute Sole Source awards: - 1.
+- a) Exercise of Options: CDTA may use contract options held by another recipient with the following limitations: - 1) Consistency with the Underlying Contract.
+FTA expects CDTA to ensure that the terms and conditions of the option it seeks to exercise are substantially similar to the terms and conditions of the option as stated in the original contract at the time it was awarded. - 2) Price.
+CDTA may not exercise an option unless it has determined that the option price is better than prices available in the market, or that when it intends to exercise the option, the option is more advantageous. - 3) Awards Treated as Sole Source Procurements.
+The following actions constitute Sole Source awards: - a.
 Failure to Evaluate Options before Awarding the Underlying Contract.
-If a Contract has one or more Options and those Options were not evaluated as part of the original contract award, exercising those Options after contract award will result in a Sole Source award. - Negotiating a Lower Option Price.
-Exercising an Option after the recipient has negotiated a lower or higher price will also result in a Sole Source award unless that price can be reasonably determined from the terms of the original contract, or that price results from Federal actions that can be reliably measured, such as changes in Federal prevailing labor rates, for example.
+If a contract has one or more options and those options were not evaluated as part of the original contract award, exercising those options after contract award will result in a Sole Source award.

-In the circumstances described in this paragraph, FTA assistance may be used to support a Sole Source award only if that award can be justified under FTA's third party contract standards for Sole Source awards.

-Acquisition through Assigned Contract Rights:

-Although FTA does not encourage the practice, the CDTA may find it useful to acquire contract rights through assignment by another recipient.
+- b.
+Negotiating a Lower Option Price.
+Exercising an option after the recipient has negotiated a lower or higher price will also result in a Sole Source award unless that price can be reasonably determined from the terms of the original contract, or that price results from federal actions that can be reliably measured, such as changes in Federal prevailing labor rates, for example.
+In the circumstances described in this paragraph, FTA assistance may be used to support a Sole Source award only if that award can be justified under FTA's third party contract standards for Sole Source awards. - b) Acquisition through Assigned Contract Rights: Although FTA does not encourage the practice, CDTA may find it useful to acquire contract rights through assignment by another recipient.
 A recipient that obtains contractual rights through assignment may use them after first determining the contract price remains fair and reasonable, and the contract provisions are adequate for compliance with all Federal requirements.
-The recipient need not perform a second price analysis if a price analysis was performed for the original contract.
-However, FTA expects the recipient to determine whether the contract price or prices originally established are still fair and reasonable before using those rights.
-See, FTA's "Best Practices Procurement Manual" for further information about procurements through assignment of another's contract rights.
-The recipient using assigned contract rights is responsible for ensuring the contractor's compliance with FTA's Buy America requirements and execution of all the required preaward and post delivery Buy America review certifications.
+The recipient need not perform a second price analysis if a price analysis was performed for the original contract; however, FTA expects the recipient to determine whether the contract price or prices originally established are still fair and reasonable before using those rights.
+See FTA's "Best Practices Procurement Manual" for further information about procurements through assignment of another's contract rights.
+The recipient using assigned contract rights is responsible for ensuring the contractor's compliance with FTA's Buy America requirements and execution of all the required pre-award and post-delivery Buy America review certifications.
 For further details, please refer to FTA's Pre-Award and Post-Delivery Handbooks for buses and rail cars, which contain copies of those certifications.
-The recipient seeking to use assigned contract rights will not usually be able to determine whether the assigning recipient originally procured unreasonably large quantities.
-Before proceeding with the assignment, however, FTA does expect the recipient seeking the assignment to review the original Contract to be sure that the quantities the assigning recipient acquired, coupled with the quantities the acquiring recipient seeks, do not exceed the amounts available under the assigning recipient's contract.
+The recipient seeking to use assigned contract rights will not usually be able to determine whether the assigning recipient originally procured unreasonably large quantities; however, before proceeding with the assignment FTA does expect the recipient seeking the assignment to review the original contract to be sure that the quantities the assigning recipient acquired, coupled with the quantities the acquiring recipient seeks, do not exceed the amounts available under the assigning recipient's contract.